j-tesla/space-shooter/CONTRIBUTING.md

 If you find a bug in the code or a problem while running the code, please open an issue and provide some details like how to reproduce it.
-If you feel some feature is miising or the documentation lacks in some way, feel free to open an issue in this case too.
-If you are able to solve the issue, sending a pull request is encouraged rather than just opening an issue.
+If you feel some feature is missing or the documentation lacks in some way, feel free to open an issue in this case too.
+If you are able to solve the issue, sending a pull request is highly appreciated.

 ## Sending a PR